programerski-klub-fmf/programerski-klub-fmf.github.io/README.md

 The folder `static` contains the site's global static files, such as its stylesheet and logo.

+> For additional information on *Hugo* repository structure read the official [*Hugo* documentation](https://gohugo.io/getting-started/directory-structure/).

 ## Github Actions

 This project uses *Github Actions Workflow* to automatically deploy the site to *GitHub pages* (TODO: and to validate the `HTML` with regards to the *HTML Living Standard*).
 The action triggers on `push` and `pull request` events.

 You can access the *GitHub Actions* files at `.github/workflow/`.

+> For more information on *GitHub Actions* take a look at official [documentation](https://docs.github.com/en/actions).